-Direct sow outdoors after last frost – mid-March on the coast, and twice again at two week intervals for a nice, long bloom period.
-Clarkia is so susceptible to damping off that sowing indoors is not practical.
+Direct sow outdoors after last frost, and twice again at two week intervals for a longer bloom period.
+Clarkia is so susceptible to damping off that sowing indoors is not that practical.
 If absolutely necessary, sow indoors 6-8 weeks before last frost in peat pots topped with vermiculite under very bright light, with good ventilation at 12-21°C (55-70°), watering only from below.

 Sow on the surface of the soil, as the seeds need light to germinate.
 Thin to 15-23cm (6-9″) apart.